parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 Base 2 power is repeated multiplication by 2, so the left shift operator (`<<`) may be used as a performance optimization.
 While the compiler may optimize for multiplication by 2 at run time, compiling for it explicitly precludes at least one condition and branch in the object code.

 All integer power parameters are defined with the exception of `power(0, 0)`.
 Apart from an overflow, 0 is the valid result only for any power of 0.
-So 0 is used as the invalid parameter sentinel for consistency with the log functions.
+So 0 is used as the invalid parameter sentinel for consistency with the logarithm functions.
 As with all native operators, overflow guards are left to the caller.
 The implementation may not *cause* an overflow that is not inherent in the parameterization.

 The value type is the result type as the value is multiplied by itself.
 ## Implementation